vvasabi/sassy-faces/README.md

 ## Limitations

 * ~~`@import` does not work.~~ Support has been added for inclusion with relative paths.
+* ~~EL variables cannot be used.~~ Support for EL variables, such as `#{bean.var}`, has been added.
-* EL variables cannot be used, as SASS scripts are compiled and cached.
+  Please note that, as SASS scripts are compiled and cached, EL evaluation results remain static once cached.
+Also, SASS variables with the syntax `#{$var}` are not evaluated as EL variables.

 ## License